 Your little one’s growth is paramount through their early years as it sets the course for their health and their body’s progress for the rest of their lives.
-A sickly child could result in a sickly adult and one crucial element you will discover coming to your aid is Vitamin C. The stuff boosts immunity and health across the board.
+A sickly child could result in a sickly adult, and one crucial element that will come to your aid is Vitamin C. This boosts immunity and health across the board.

 What is Vitamin C?

-Vitamin C is a soluble vitamin found in the body and in various edible items.
-It promotes health benefits such as immunity, formation and maintenance of connective tissue as well as the promotion of collagen with the benefits of being an antioxidant thrown in.
+Vitamin C is a water-soluble vitamin found in the body and various edible items.
+It promotes health benefits such as immunity, formation, and maintenance of connective tissue, and the promotion of collagen with the benefits of being an antioxidant.

 Vitamin C Benefits For Children

-Since your child’s little body is still building its immunity and itself to stand up against the world, vitamin C is one element that will drive a massive help in their well-being.
-It helps reconstruct and regenerate tissues so when they tumble off their bike or scrap another tree, you will not worry but know it will be fine before they know it.
-It also helps the absorption of iron and most popularly, prevents scurvy.
+Since your child’s little body is still building its immunity to stand up against the world, vitamin C is one element that will drive a massive help in their well-being.
+It helps reconstruct and regenerate tissues so when they tumble off their bike or scrap another tree; you will not worry as it will be fine before they know it.
+It also helps the absorption of iron and, most popularly, prevents scurvy.
 Yes, only sailors are famous for having scurvy but so can your little one.

-Your body cannot produce vitamin C on its own and as it is a soluble vitamin, it is flushed out the moment you flush any liquid out of your body.
+Your body cannot produce vitamin C on its own, and as it is a water-soluble vitamin, it is flushed out the moment you flush any liquid out of your body.
 Consequently, your child needs a little help boosting their vitamin C content and access the variety of benefits that await them.

 1. Increased Immunity

-Your child’s body will be thankful and fight off a whole range of diseases as vitamin C is found in concentration in the immune cells of the body.
-We have all heard of how orange juice helps fights off the flu, well this is why.
+Your child’s body will be thankful and fight off a whole range of diseases as vitamin C is found in the concentration in the body’s immune cells.
+We have all heard of how orange juice helps fight off the flu; well this is why.

 2. Fight Cancer

-A lot of research displays results that show vitamin C may help protect against cancers as it combats free radicals and neutralises the effects of preservatives that certain packaged foods contain and increase the risk of certain cancers.
+A lot of research displays results that show vitamin C may help protect against cancers as it combats free radicals and neutralizes the effects of preservatives that certain packaged foods contain, and increase the risk of certain cancers.

 3. Fight the Flu